shihkster1015/Em-Kevin-Pinnacle-Studio/index.md

 layout: default
 title: Introduction
 nav_order: 1
-description: "An introduction to a tutorial on Pinnacle Studio 21"
+description: "An introduction to a tutorial on Pinnacle Studio"
 permalink: /
 ---

 # Introduction
-Pinnacle Studio 21 is a professional video editing software designed for professionals and consumers.
+Pinnacle Studio is a professional video editing software designed for professionals and consumers.
 This software allows you to unleash you creativity when it comes to creating and editing your videos.
- Pinnacle Studios is an affordable yet powerful software that can convert your simple home videos to sleek and professional movies.
+ Pinnacle Studio is an affordable yet powerful software that can convert your simple home videos to sleek and professional movies.
 With thousands of ways to enhance your videos, you will only be limited by your creativity.

 ## About This Manual
-The purpose of this document is to guide you through the the Pinnacle Studios video editing software.
+The purpose of this document is to guide you through the the Pinnacle Studio.
-This guide is appropriate for those unfamiliar with video editing software and/or a beginner to Pinnacle.
+This guide is appropriate for those unfamiliar with video editing software and/or a beginner to Pinnacle Studio.

 Once you are done with this guide, you will have gained important foundational knowledge by:
 <ol>